Using the Device Preset Manager

 - The control is active.

-Send All (button in the main heading area) sends CC messages for every currently active control at once.
+Send All (button in the device heading area) sends CC messages for every currently active control at once.
 This is useful after loading a preset to push the full state to your hardware.

 MIDI Channel

-Use the CH selector (1–16) in the heading bar to set the MIDI channel for all outgoing CC messages.
+Use the CH stepper (1–16) in the device heading bar to set the MIDI channel for all outgoing CC messages.

 Throttle Delay